What Engine Diagnostic Tools Do Mechanics Use?

 Since 1996, regulations have required vehicles to be equipped with an OBD2 system, making these scanners crucial for modern automotive care.

-By connecting to a car's OBD2 port, typically located beneath the dashboard, the scanner serves as a bridge to the vehicle's onboard computer, unlocking a wealth of data about the car's performance and health.
+By connecting to a car's OBD2 port, typically located beneath the dashboard, the scanner for cars serves as a bridge to the vehicle's onboard computer, unlocking a wealth of data about the car's performance and health.

 How OBD2 Scanners Work